polyfy/polylith/readme.md

 | Git   | As a [Git](https://git-scm.com/) dependency.
 Example: `clj-time/clj-time {:git/url "https://github.com/clj-time/clj-time.git", :sha "d9ed4e46c6b42271af69daa1d07a6da2df455fab"}` where the key must match the path for the library in `~/.gitlibs/libs` (to be able to calculate the `KB` column). |

 The KB column shows the size of each library in kilobytes.
-If you get the key path wrong or if the library hasn't been downloaded yet, then it will be shown as blank.
+If you get the key path wrong or if the library hasn't been downloaded yet, then it will set to zero.

 In the tools.deps CLI tool, when a dependency is included using `:local/root`, only `:src` dependencies will be inherited while the `:test` dependencies will be ignored.
 The `poly` tool builds upon tools.deps but has its own